 Eligibility for the Family Home Guarantee

-The scheme is open to first home buyers as well as those who have previously owned a home.
+The scheme is open to first home buyers, as well as those who have previously owned a home.
 You will not be eligible if you currently have a freehold interest in real property, a lease of land or a company title interest in land in Australia.

 How do I apply for the Family Home Guarantee?

 This story has been updated.
-It was originally published on 10 May 2021.
+It was originally published by Tamika Seeto on 10 May 2021.